The Staircase Hall

 The furniture here includes an Empire side-table (a larger version of the pair in the Entrance Hall); four early nineteenth-century hall chairs with fan-shaped backs in the Biedemeier taste (probably Viennese and similar to furniture by Johann Nepomuk Geyr of c.1825–30); a walnut long-case clock decorated with floral marquetry, of early eighteenth-century date, by Nicolaes Nieuwenhoff of Amsterdam; and a mahogany card-table of about 1760.
 Standing on the early nineteenth-century bookcases nearby are several bronzes; they include Onslow Ford’s Linus (see the Lady Lever Gallery in Port Sunlight), the Borghese Warrior (after the antique marble at the Louvre) and a seated Mercury (after the original in the Museo Nazionale in Naples).
 The bronze horse is almost certainly the work of the Giambologna-Susini workshop in Florence.

-The intriguing Gothic-panelled doors in cuban mahogany (on either side of the window overlooking the swimming-pool at the end of the passage) were brought by the 2nd Lord Faringdon from 18 Arlington Street, London, then the family’s London residence, which was demolished to make way for the Arlington House apartment block.
-The doors may originally have been among those made for Pomfret Castle, the Countess of Pomfret’s remarkable Perpendicular-Gothic-revival house, built under the direction of Sanderson Miller in 1757–9, now also demolished.
+The intriguing Gothic fretwork doors in cuban mahogany (on either side of the window overlooking the swimming-pool at the end of the passage) were salvaged by the 2nd Lord Faringdon from 18 Arlington Street, London, the London residence of his grandfather Alexander, 1st Lord Faringdon, which was demolished in 1935 to make way for the Arlington House apartment block.
+Known as Pomfret Castle, this extraordinary Gothic revival 'castle' overlooking Green Park, complete with battlements and gatehouse, was designed by Richard Biggs in 1757-60 for Henrietta, Dowager Countess of Pomfret.

 On the half-landing, the two giltwood satyr torchères, on tripod bases, date from the second quarter of the nineteenth century, no doubt inspired by seventeenth-century prototypes.
-The Spanish seventeenth-century walnut folding table at the top of the stairs supports a bronze of three male figures, entitled Au But by A. Boucher, exhibited at the Salon des Beaux-Arts in Paris in 1886–7.
+The Spanish seventeenth-century walnut folding table at the top of the stairs supports a bronze of three male figures, entitled Au But by Alfred Boucher.
+The model for it was exhibited at the Salon des Beaux-Arts in Paris in 1886, where it won a first class medal.

-In the window recess the glass and bronze sculpture is called Three Graces, and has been created by a local Oxfordshire artist, Johannes von Stumm.
+In the window recess the glass and bronze sculpture is called The Three Graces, by local Oxfordshire artist, Johannes von Stumm.
 It was commissioned by the Trustees of The Faringdon Collection.

 Objets d'Art

-On the Empire side-table are two recent acquisitions by Colin Reid; R1070 and R1192.
+On the Empire side-table are two contemporary glass sculptures by Colin Reid; R1070 and R1192.
 They are made of cast optical glass overlaid on copper and were completed in 2002 and 2004 respectively.
 Beneath the table is a large Meissen covered vase in the Augustus Rex style.